 Table of Contents

-How to Increase VRAM in BIOS and Registry Editor
+How to Increase VRAM in BIOS, Registry Editor and System Properties?

-There are 2 easy methods of increasing VRAM.
+There are 3 easy methods of increasing VRAM.
 But how to increase dedicated video RAM or memory in intel HD graphics?
 Your graphics drivers should be updated properly.
-You can do it from your BIOS, or from the Registry Editor.
+You can do it from your PC’s System properties, BIOS, or from the Registry Editor.

 VRAM Increase From Computer BIOS